CBM .prg Studio

 What Is It?

-CBM prg Studio allows you to type a BASIC or machine code program in using a nice Windows environment and convert it to a '.prg' file which you can run on an emulator, or even real hardware if you're feeling brave and have the right kit.
+CBM prg Studio is a Windows IDE which allows you to type a BASIC or machine code program and convert it to a '.prg' file, which you can then run in an emulator or on real hardware.
+It also includes character, sprite and screen editors and a fully featured 6510/65816 debugger.

 The following machines can be developed for: